Master of Physical Therapy - Indigenous Applicant Admission Category

 - Consent from applicants to be considered under the Indigenous Applicant Admission Policy and to the collection of personal information by filling out our online consent form.

-- Proof of Aboriginal* ancestry.
-Aboriginal documentation can be submitted through a scanned copy (front and back) of an applicant’s Indian Status, Métis Citizenship or Membership, or Inuit Trust card.
-Documentation can be directly uploaded on our online consent form or sent to Indigenous Services by fax or mail:
+- Proof of Indigenous* ancestry.
+Indigenous documentation can be submitted through a scanned copy (front and back) of an applicant’s Indian Status, Métis Citizenship or Membership, or Inuit Trust card.
+Documentation can be directly uploaded on our online consent form or sent to the Indigenous Student Centre by fax or mail:

 1151 Richmond Street

 Confidential Fax: 519-850-2578Email: email@example.com

 For any concerns or questions regarding Proof of Ancestry please contact: